These piano flashcards are included in our Classic Series: Volume 2 book and available here, separately.

 - Easy cut-out guidelines.

-- Great for intermediate students and teachers using alternative teaching methods.
+- Great for intermediate students and teachers using any method.

 Below are the directions for “Sharps Activity #4 – Flashcards”, taken from our Classic Series: Volume 2 book.
-Here the student learns the 24 treble and bass clef sharped notes on the grand staff.
-Some statements refer to associated theory and activities given in the book.
-Still, these instructions are a helpful template in learning other types of flash cards.
+Here the student learns the 24 sharped notes on the grand staff.
+Though some statements refer to associated theory and activities given in the book, these instructions are a helpful template in working with all types of music or piano flashcards.
+Flashcard Article

 “Purpose: To instantly recognize treble and bass clef sharped notes and their matching keys.